WetaLab/Mixer/README.md

 # Mixer

 Mixer is a lightweight audio mixer for Discord bots using `@discordjs/voice`.
-It allows you to play multiple audio streams simultaneously with individual volume control.
+It allows you to play multiple audio streams simultaneously with individual stream attribute control.

 ## Features